iffy/wiish/README.md

 Wiish provides 2 main things:

 1. `wiish` - A command line tool for running, building and packaging apps.
-2. `wiishpkg` - A Nim library for making apps.
+2. `wiish` - A Nim library for making apps.
 This is further divided into:
-    - `wiishpkg/webview_desktop` - Library for making Webview-based desktop apps.
+    - `wiish/webview/desktop` - Library for making Webview-based desktop apps.
-    - `wiishpkg/webview_mobile` - Library for making Webview-based mobile apps.
+    - `wiish/webview/mobile` - Library for making Webview-based mobile apps.
-    - `wiishpkg/sdlapp` - Library for making SDL and/or OpenGL apps (both desktop and mobile).
+    - `wiish/sdlapp` - Library for making SDL and/or OpenGL apps (both desktop and mobile).
-    - `wiishpkg/mobileutil` - Utilities for accessing native modules (e.g. file system)
+    - `wiish/mobileutil` - Utilities for accessing native modules (e.g. file system)

 The GUI component is designed to work separately from other features (e.g. auto-updating, packaging, etc...) so that different GUI libraries can be swapped in/out.